• Skip to primary navigation

 Jump to Recipe Print Recipe

-homemade blueberry dog treats on a wire rack
+Homemade bone-shaped blueberry dog treats on a wire rack.

-homemade blueberry dog treats stacked and in a bowl
+Homemade bone-shaped blueberry dog treats in a stack and in a bowl behind it.

 FYI – This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.